 On your Masai Mara safari our bush hideaway in Kenya welcomes you to a different world, a world centred at the heart of the African wilderness that is Kenya’s Masai Mara.
 A world of majestic animals, dazzling birds, sweeping grass lands, flat-topped trees and breath-taking sunsets.
 Staying in Kicheche Mara camp doesn’t mean compromising on comfort.
 The food and service are first class, as are the warmth and experience of Kicheche’s staff making your Masai Mara safari an unforgettable experience.
 The camp prides itself on offering a friendly and relaxing stay, with our hosts treating you as welcome guests, not mere travel statistics.
 Its’ location is in what is arguably the prettiest valley in the entire Masai Mara, and game is really abundant.
-To maintain this intimate and relaxed atmosphere there is a maximum of eighteen guests at any time.
-Each of the eight tents is comfortably furnished with an en suite bathroom and flushing toilet.
+To maintain this intimate and relaxed atmosphere there is a maximum of twenty guests at any time.
+Each of the ten tents is comfortably furnished with an en suite bathroom and flushing toilet.
 Low wattage lighting and battery charging facilities for cameras and laptops are available inside every tent.

 Mara North Conservancy